Tag

 What is a digital license?

-A digital license connects your installed Windows platform to a key embedded in prebuilt systems from Acer, Dell, HP, and so on.
+A digital license connects your installed Windows platform to a key embedded in prebuilt systems from Acer, , HP, and so on.
 For a long time, these manufacturers printed product keys on labels stuck on PCs or printed and inserted them into product packaging.
 Microsoft’s product keys typically only work once, but hackers sometimes find workarounds to use the same key on multiple PCs.

 That led Microsoft and manufacturers to introduce digital licenses in Windows 8 as an antipiracy measure, so end users aren’t installing the platform on additional machines.
 However, Microsoft also moved Windows 7 over to this method.
 This license becomes locked to your Microsoft account.